SIS Career Mentoring Program Academic Year 2024-2025

 The SIS Career Mentoring Program is offered through the SIS Office of Career Development and connects students with alumni mentors for one academic year.
 Our volunteer mentors help students gain valuable career skills, learn how to create networks that support their goals, and move towards their next professional steps.
 This program is open to SIS sophomores, juniors, seniors, and graduate students.
 Students and mentors do not need to be based in the DC area to participate.
-New applications are available each July and August to begin the program in September.
+New applications are available each August/September to begin the program in October.

-Contact Claudia Coscia with questions.
+Contact the SIS Career Team with questions.
 Click here to meet this year's mentors.

 Selected